jiahaoxiang2000/blockchain-begin/source/_posts/blockchain-beginner-track.md

 - The centralized approach: blind sign a message to a bank, and the bank will check the balance and sign the transaction.
 - The decentralized approach: blockchain, the network will check the balance and sign the transaction.

+## Example with Image

+Or with figure caption:

+{% asset_img image.png "Blockchain Structure Diagram" %}